Mathews-Tom/sage-dev/README.md

 - **Documentation:** See `commands/`, `agents/`, and `rules/` directories
 - **Ask your AI agent:** "How do I use /sage.workflow?" or "Explain the ticket system"

+## Acknowledgments

+**Special Thanks:**

+- **[Sydney Lewis](https://www.linkedin.com/in/sydches/)** - For the motivation, guidance, and wisdom that inspired this project

+Sage-Dev represents a distillation of collective software development experience from great developers across the industry.
+This tool embodies research-backed practices, battle-tested patterns, and community wisdom.

 ## License

 [Your License Here]